rolling-scopes-school/devops/modules/10.Containers/containers-workshop/step3/text.md

 ## Part 3: Introduction to Kubernetes

-Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part3), follow the following steps to run your first docker container:
+Based on the content that you can [find in the repo](https://github.com/rolling-scopes-school/devops/modules/10.Containers/Part3), follow the following steps to run your first container using Kubernetes:

 1. Verify your kubectl intallation